-We are going to prove that $F'$ is a universal filter and $I'$ is a universal ideal.
+Next, we prove that $F'$ is a universal filter and $I'$ a universal ideal.
 Roughly speaking, these facts hold because universal filters and ideals are defined by closure conditions involving finitely many elements, and thus they are preserved in a directed colimit.

 We first prove that $F'$ is a universal filter.
-Let $f\colon X\to Y$ be a morphism in $\C'$ and $\alpha\in F'_Y$.
+Let $f \colon X\to Y$ be a morphism in $\C'$ and $\alpha\in F'_Y$.
 We prove that $\P'(f)(\alpha)\in F'_X$.
 There are $n,m\in\N$, $g\colon X\to Y$ in $\C^n$ and $\beta\in F^m_Y$ such that $Q^n(g)=f$ and $\mathfrak{q}^m_Y(\beta)=\alpha$.
 We take $k\geq n,m$ and compute

 By \eqref{i:extension-embedding-inductive}, $\mathfrak{r}^{m;k}_Y(\beta)\in F^k_Y$.
 Then, since $F^k$ is closed under reindexing, $\P^k(R^{n;k}(g))(\mathfrak{r}^{m;k}_Y(\beta))\in F^k_X$; hence, by definition of $F_X'$, $\P'(f)(\alpha) = \mathfrak{q}^k_X(\P^k(R^{n;k}(g))(\mathfrak{r}^{m;k}_Y(\beta)))\in F'_X$.